friendly/Vis-MLM-book/TaylorFrancis/book-outline.md

 ## Getting Started

-File: `getting_started.qmd`
+File: `02-getting_started.qmd`

 This chapter explains why data visualization is essential in statistical analysis, giving a classical, contrived example and then a real data example.
 Next, this chapter explains various types of graphical methods useful in data analysis: we distinguish plots of raw data ("data plots") overlaid with informative graphical summaries showing predicted/fitted values according to some statistical model ("model plots"), and "diagnostic plots" designed to show whether and how the assumptions of the model may be violated.
+A final section discusses principles for effective graphic display.

 - Why plot your data?
   - Anscombe data